net-lisias-kspu/ContractConfigurator/4-Behaviours/SpawnKerbal-Behaviour.md

         // easiest way to get this information is to create the orbit
         // you want in KSP (using HyperEdit or good old fashioned
         // rocket science), and save your game.
 In the persistant.sfs
         // file, search for your craft, and find the ORBIT node.
+Note
+        // that this information does not need to be provided for a landed
+        // Kerbal
         //
         // Note that REF represents the reference body - but will be
         // overriden by the targetBody.